INSTRUCTIONS FOR PURCHASING A FIRE PERMIT (please allow one full business day for processing)

 However, now is not the time to relax and throw all your hard work out the door and we end up back where we were.
 Please continue to adhere to the social distancing guidelines.

-Remember, gatherings of people greater than 5 are not permitted.
+Remember, that if you are having a fire, to follow provincial social distancing guidelines.
 This does not apply to immediate family members (i.e. people living in the same household).
-If there are gatherings of greater that 5 people, each person could be subject to a set fine of $800.00
+If there are gatherings, larger than permitted by the province, each person could be subject to a set fine of $800.00.

 Enjoy the time with your family around the campfire.
 Stay safe and stay healthy.